WebOfTrustInfo/code-of-conduct/index.md

-# Rebooting Web of Trust Culture Resiliency Team
+# Rebooting Web of Trust Community Resiliency Team

 ## Our documents